ABOUT THE ISSUE

 Period poverty is the lack of access to sanitary products, hand-washing facilities, toilets, menstrual health education, and waste management.**

-While the term period poverty is relatively new, awareness and discussion of this global menstrual health issue and stigma has been long known.
+Though the term "period poverty" is relatively new, the awareness and discussion of this global menstrual health issue and its stigma have long been recognized.

 “Recently, while visiting with the Thrive Juniors at Mathare slums, a Thrive Junior girl asked for prayers regarding some of the challenges they encounter.
 Men are offering to sleep with the girls so the girls can get the funds to buy sanitary towels [pads] which cost approximately $0.50.
 This is a huge challenge especially now that covid-19 has affected most of their parents' jobs which has made life even more difficult.”